protopopov1122/LuaCppB/MANUAL.md

 env["Person"] = ClassBinder<Person>::bind(env,  // Class is bound to environment and exposed to Lua code at the same time
     "getName", &Person::getName,    // const methods are properly handled "setName", &Person::setName,
-    "build", &Person::build         // You can bind static methods "new", &LuaCppConstructor<Person, const std::string &> // And even constructors
+    "build", &Person::build,        // You can bind static methods "id", &Person::ID,              // Class fields are bound in read-only mode "new", &LuaCppConstructor<Person, const std::string &> // And even constructors );
-);
 ```